-3.2.1 Banks electing to make use of the CLF will pay a commitment fee to the Bank.
+3.2.1 Banks electing to make use of the CLF will pay a commitment fee to the Bank, even if they do not draw funds from the CLF.
 In order for the fee charged by the Bank to provide an incentive for banks to reduce their liquidity risk exposure, and therefore their dependence on the CLF, a scaled commitment fee will be applied.
-Banks with a higher dependence on the CLF will be charged a higher weighted average commitment fee, as set out in Table 1, which applies from 2014.
+Banks with a higher dependence on the CLF will be charged a higher weighted average commitment fee, as set out in Table 1, which will be applicable to applications received during 2015 for facilities in 2016.
 The commitment fee, which will be the same for all banks, will be set on an annual basis, based on market conditions prevailing when a bank applies for the facility or if the facility is renewed.
-The fees will be payable on the last day of the month.
-Furthermore, the facility will lapse if the fee is not paid on the tenth business day after month-end.
+The annual fees will be payable in advance by the fifth working day of January of each year.

-Table 1: Commitment fee structure of the CLF
+Table 1: Commitment fee structure of the CLF for 2016

-CLF as percentage of HQLA Proposed fee per tranche (basis points per year) Weighted average fee (basis points per year)
+CLF as percentage of required HQLA Proposed fee per tranche (basis points per year) Weighted average fee (basis points per year)

-<10 per cent 15 15
+≤10 per cent 30 30

-10 - 20 per cent 25 20
+>10 ≤ 20 per cent 40 35

-20 - 30 per cent 35 25
+>20 to ≤30 per cent 50 40

-30 - 40 per cent (maximum = 40 per 45 30
+>30 to ≤40 per cent 60 45

-cent)
+(maximum = 40 per cent)

-^{}If full tranche is used in the calculation.
+\If full tranche is used in the calculation.

-3.3 Draw-down procedures
+3.3 Drawdown procedures

 - 3.3.1 In the event that banks draw funds from the CLF, they will be charged an interest rate equal to the Bank's repo rate plus 100 basis points (equal to the Bank's normal standing facilities).
-Any draw-down of funds will be for a period of 31 days. - 3.3.2 Any bank requiring a draw-down on the CLF, should notify the Registrar of Banks.
-The FMD will have all arrangements in place to effect the drawdown one day after being informed by the Registrar of Banks.
+Any draw-down of funds will be for a period of 31 calendar days. - 3.3.2 When a bank requests for a drawdown, the following process is followed.
+The commercial bank will submit the request to drawdown to the Registrar of Banks.
+For drawdown funds to be released on a particular day, banks should submit the required drawdown form by 09:00.
+Banks should note that once notification is received by the Bank, there is no withdrawal of the request for funds.
+The drawdown form is part of the CLF contract.
+No additional documents will be required during the drawdown application process.